vaheqelyan/karin/README.md

 ## About

 Template literals are very useful.
 A more advanced form of template literals are tagged templates.
 Karin works in all major browsers (Chrome, Firefox, IE, Edge, Safari, and Opera).
 Modern browsers and JavaScript engines support tag templates.
-It is also compatible with Node.js.**Package uses node-fetch for node.js and whatwg-fetch for client javascript**
+It is also compatible with Node.js.

-**Note** Http Request not yet made (node.js)
+**The package uses the Fetch API, make sure you have a polyfill to support older browsers**

 ## Installataion